-Designation of Beneficiary (VRS-2) to ensure your beneficiary designation is up to date.
-If you elect the Survivor Option, you must submit a VRS-2 to designate a beneficiary for life insurance benefits.
+Remember to review and update your beneficiaries.
+Register or log in to your myVRS account to name your beneficiaries.
+If you elect the Survivor Option, you must designate a beneficiary for life insurance benefits.
 You may name your survivor or another individual as your beneficiary.

 If you are a state employee, you also must submit the State Health Benefits Enrollment Form for Retirees, Survivors and VSDP/LTD Participants with your retirement application or within 31 days of your retirement date, whether you are electing or waiving coverage.
 Note: If you defer retirement, you will not be eligible to enroll in the program; if you waive coverage, you will not be able to enroll at a later date.
 For more information, visit the Department of Human Resource Management website.